Cosby5/All-My-Stars/README.md

 - [chrisballinger/BLEMeshChat](https://github.com/chrisballinger/BLEMeshChat) - Bluetooth LE Mesh Chat for iOS and Android
 - [marcuswestin/WebViewJavascriptBridge](https://github.com/marcuswestin/WebViewJavascriptBridge) - An iOS/OSX bridge for sending messages between Obj-C and JavaScript in UIWebViews/WebViews
 - [TurkeyTeo/WebviewJsCore](https://github.com/TurkeyTeo/WebviewJsCore) - Js call Objc
-- [OpenBCI/brainflow](https://github.com/OpenBCI/brainflow) - BrainFlow is a library intended to obtain, parse and analyze EEG, EMG, ECG and other kinds of data from biosensors
 - [dhepper/font8x8](https://github.com/dhepper/font8x8) - 8x8 monochrome bitmap fonts for rendering
 - [SelfControlApp/selfcontrol](https://github.com/SelfControlApp/selfcontrol) - :skull: Mac app to block your own access to distracting websites etc for a predetermined period of time.
 It can not be undone by the app or by a restart – you must wait for the timer to run out.
 - [ChatSecure/ChatSecure-iOS](https://github.com/ChatSecure/ChatSecure-iOS) - ChatSecure is a free and open source encrypted chat client for iOS that supports OTR and OMEMO encryption over XMPP.